evertrust/horizon-issuer/Readme.md

 The default configuration should be fine for most cases.
 If you want to check out the configuration options, see the [values.yaml](charts/horizon-issuer/values.yaml) file.

-Since the chart installs CRDs, please ensure that you have the appropriate permissions when installing it.

 ## Usage